brycie-boy/The_Cosmos/✏️ Journal/🗓 Daily Planner.md

 # 🗓 Daily Planner

 The daily planner is like my central hub for  managing my attention.
-If it isn’t in the daily planner, it shouldn’t be in my mind.
+If it isn’t in the daily planner, it shouldn’t be in my mind!
+If such thoughts do arise, then that means I’m vearing to far off course.

 ## ✅ ToDos